Arif Heralić

-Arif Heralić (5 May 1922 – 17 June 1971) was a Bosnian Roma metal worker on a blast furnace in Zenica.
+Arif Heralić (5 May 1922 – 17 June 1971) was a Bosnian Muslim metal worker on a blast furnace in Zenica.
 He had 11 children and issues with alcoholism and mental illness.
 As a disabled worker, Heralić died in extreme poverty in 1971.

 Banknote and iconography

 His picture was taken by Nikola Bibić, a Borba news photographer, in 1954 and from the papers he came to feature on a 1,000 Yugoslav dinar banknote issued from 1955 to 1981, re-nominated to ten new dinars since 1965.
-He is still (as of 2013) popular as an icon of industrial worker in the former Yugoslavia.
+He is still popular as an icon of industrial workers in the area of former Yugoslavia.

 The banknote is not to be confused with the 20,000 dinar banknote, which depicts Alija Sirotanović.